abdulmanan45/Conditional-GAN-for-Sketch-to-Face-Generation/README.md

 * **Python 3.10.14**
 * **TensorFlow 2.16.1**
 * **Keras 3.3.3**
 * **Libraries:**  You'll need to install these Python libraries.
-You can usually do this using pip:
+You can do this using pip:
    ```bash
    pip install tensorflow matplotlib pathlib